AlephAlpha/Nekomata/doc/Builtins.md

 Fails when the integer is odd.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.

 ### `pow` (`E`, `2 -> 1`)

 Raise a number to a power.

+The first argument is the exponent, the second argument is the base.

 Fails when the exponent is not an integer.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

 This function is automatically vectorized and fails when the two lists are of different lengths.